Deborah Tramitz Gets Flirty In Lace Lingerie

 Deborah Tramitz teased her 1 million Instagram followers on Tuesday, June 9, when she published a new update.
-In the newest share, the German model showcased her incredibly toned physique in a skimpy lace lingerie set.
+In her most recent share, the German model showcased her incredibly toned physique in a skimpy lace lingerie set.

 In the brand-new photo, Deborah was photographed inside a posh-looking bathroom with a wooden interior.
-The room was well-lit, making the place conducive for indoor photography.
-She posed in front of the vanity, showing her toned backside and perky bottoms.
+The room was well-lit, making it conducive for indoor photography.
+She posed in front of the vanity, showing her toned backside and perky bottom.
 She looked over her shoulder, seemingly checking out her body.
-She was holding a white towel with her left hand, while her other hand was placed in front of her taut tummy.
+She held a white towel with her left hand, while her other one was placed in front of her taut tummy.

-The next post in the series showed a short video of the model showcasing her enviable assets.
+The second part of the upload included a short video of the model showcasing her enviable assets.
 The place was presumably different from the one in the snap.
-She faced a different mirror, though dressed in the same intimates.
+She faced a different mirror, though she wore the same intimates.

 View this post on Instagram